coniferconifer/adsb-speed-altitude/README.md

 I'm interested in 3D route of aircrafts flying over my head.
 Mostly to/from East/West along Western Japan.
-This program generates speed-altitude scatter plot of aircrafts at specified longitude.
+This program generates speed-altitude scatter plot of aircrafts at specified longitude from ADS-B date by dump1090.

-We can see two groups of aircraft , one with 550knot and another group with 350knot at altitude 40000ft.
+We can see two groups of aircraft , one with 550knots and another group with 350knots at altitude 40000ft.
 The difference comes from jetstream blowing from west to east over Japan.
-Estimated jetstream is about 100knot=180km/h.
+Estimated jetstream is about 100knots=180km/h.

 ## How to do
 Prepare CSV data as follows